 If you want to get your PPP loan forgiven, you’ll need to spend your funds in very specific ways.
-Here are our notes on some common questions we get on what a Paycheck Protection Program loan can be used for.
+Here are some common questions we get asked on what a Paycheck Protection Program loan can be used for.
+These guidelines apply to both First Draw and Second Draw PPP loans.

 What can I spend my PPP funds on?